hackmdio/codimd/README.md

 [![Join the chat at https://gitter.im/hackmdio/hackmd](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/hackmdio/hackmd?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

-HackMD is a realtime collaborative markdown notes on all platforms.
+HackMD lets you create realtime collaborative markdown notes on all platforms.
-Inspired by Hackpad, but more focusing on speed and flexibility.
+Inspired by Hackpad, with more focus on speed and flexibility.
-Still in early stage, feel free to fork or contribute to this.
+Still in the early stage, feel free to fork or contribute to HackMD.

-Thanks for your using! :smile:
+Thanks for using! :smile:

 [docker-hackmd](https://github.com/hackmdio/docker-hackmd)
 ---
-Before you going too far, here is the great docker repo for HackMD.
+Before you go too far, here is the great docker repo for HackMD.
-With docker, you can deploy a server in minutes without any hardtime.
+With docker, you can deploy a server in minutes without any downtime.

 [migration-to-0.4.0](https://github.com/hackmdio/migration-to-0.4.0)
 ---
 We've dropped MongoDB after version 0.4.0.
-So here is the migration tool for you to transfer old DB data to new DB.
+So here is the migration tool for you to transfer the old DB data to the new DB.
 This tool is also used for official service.

 Browsers Requirement